MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

 Projects generally begin with the features or parameters that are either fixed or known.
 Selecting a data source or creating sample data is often a good place to start.

-In this exercise, you use data structures to help you create simulated sales data.
+In this section of the demo, you use data structures to help create simulated sales data.
 The data provides useful context for GitHub Copilot when you update the `QuarterlySalesReport` method.

 > [!NOTE]
 > In an actual business project, you'd probably use historical data rather generating simulated data.
 In this training, generating simulated data provides an opportunity to practice using the GitHub Copilot tools.
 Simulating data isn't suggested as a best practice for business projects.